PheelaV/LittleRatura/README.md

 # Posting new books

 1. **Use MD posting template or use DOCX posting template and either contact the administrator or convert it to MD by your self using the ps1 script in docs**
+1. **Only use formating that is already existing in the templates**
 1. **Never forget to include an apropriate header - example is down below**
 1. **If the category or authors name is already used in the category or tag block, use the existing one**